Mehdigh9999/My-Shopping-List/README.md

 This project is licensed under the MIT License.

 📌 Contributions, suggestions, and feedback are welcome!
 Feel free to fork and enhance the project.
+#  Disclaimer: This project is an independent shopping list manager and is not affiliated with, endorsed by, or sponsored by Walmart Inc.